ebolat/emre.me/_posts/2019-08-31-sorting-algorithms.md

 - [Smooth Sort](https://cdn.emre.me/sorting/smooth_sort.gif)

 For other algorithms which are not in the list, [Wikipedia](https://www.wikipedia.org/) is your friend.
-Even the least known sorting algorithms have their dedicated wiki page with some good explanation.
+Even the least known sorting algorithms have their dedicated wiki pages with some good explanation.

 ## References ##
 1. Timo Bingmann, *[Sound of Sorting](https://panthema.net/2013/sound-of-sorting/)*